Prior to 1928...

 Americans advocated for legalization, but the DEA refused to permit production.

 In 2001, three inventors filed a patent for cannabinoids as an antioxidant and neuroprotectant.
+The patent was issued in 2003.
 The U.S. Department of Health and Human Services currently maintains ownership of the patent.

 “The cannabinoids are found to have particular application as neuroprotectants, for example in…stroke and trauma, or in the treatment of neurodegenerative diseases, such as Alzheimer’s disease, Parkinson’s disease and HIV dementia.”